-Download free CorelDRAW Graphics Suite 23.5.0.506 on our software library.
-This downloadable file has been checked by our built-in antivirus system, the analysis shows that the software is safe.
+A free version of CorelDRAW Graphics Suite 23.5.0.506 can be found on our software library.
+The software works with the following file: ".cpt".
+This program has been checked by our built-in antivirus system, the analysis displays that this program is absolutely safe.

 my system works off a D drive as C is an ssd designated for windows... coral does things like this same as gimp.....